wp-plugins/lastfm-top-artists/README.txt

 == Changelog ==

+= COMING SOON =
+* Skins.
+The lists are not stylized at all in it's current form.
+This is coming really soon.
+* If you have suggestions, please contact me, or submit the idea in the WordPress forum: http://wordpress.org/support/plugin/lastfm-top-artists

+= 0.5.0 =
+* Created a static file that gets updated on a setting change or every 3 hours.
+This has taken the load time for the plugin from 1.2 seconds average load time to .0002 after initial page load or cache regeneration.
+(On my local machine of course)

+= 0.4.0 =
+* Updated to use the actual API, instead of just calling their RSS feeds.
+* Cleaned up the logic for displaying the different types of lists.

-= 0.1 =
+= 0.3.0 =
-* Initial Commit
+* Updated version number

 = 0.2.0 =
 * Updated version to proper format x.x.x
 * Now you can select between Top Artists, Top Albums, Top Tracks
 * You can also select time frame.
 Last 12 months, Last 6 Months, Last 3 months, Last 7 days, Alltime.
 (1 month not possible due to lFM limitation)

-= 0.3.0 =
-* Updated version number

-= 0.4.0 =
-* Updated to use the actual API, instead of just calling their RSS feeds.
-* Cleaned up the logic for displaying the different types of lists.

-= COMING SOON =
+= 0.1 =
-* Skins.
-The lists are not stylized at all in it's current form.
-This is coming really soon.
-* If you have suggestions, please contact me, or submit the idea in the WordPress forum: http://wordpress.org/support/plugin/lastfm-top-artists
+* Initial Commit